chisquareotops/calcomExpansions/README.md

 devtools::install_github("chisquareotops/calcomExpansions")
 ```

-Upon installing you may need toadd Java support to R by running:
+Upon installing you may need to add Java support to R by running:

 ``` r
 javareconf